mitchpollock/notekeeper/README.md

 # notekeeper
 The NoteKeeper Android app built through the Android Associate Developer courses on Pluralsight.

 STATUS: On Course 3 of 7.
-Adding Navigation Drawer and RecyclerView.
+Changing styles and themes.

 Credit to Jim Wilson for the starter code and Pluralsight lessons.